RWTO/OERO Awards Policies

 Criteria for the Feather in Hat Award

-- This award recognizes creative, innovative and successful activities carried out by a Branch that has clearly enriched the programs offered by RWTO/OERO.
+- This award recognizes creative, innovative and successful activities carried out by a Branch or group of Branches that have worked cooperatively on ONE current or on-going project that has clearly enriched the programs offered by RWTO/OERO.

 Procedure